-18. The landlord's claim for unpaid rent succeeds in the amount of \$1439.11.
-19. The valid termination notice gave a move out date of 21-October-2024.
+20. The landlord's claim for unpaid rent succeeds in the amount of \$3059.53.
+21. The valid termination notice gave a move out date of 22-December-2024.
 The tenancy agreement ended on that date.
-Insofar as the tenants still occupy the premises, they do so illegally.
+Insofar as the tenant still occupies the premise, they are doing so illegally.
 The landlord's application for an order of vacant possession succeeds.
-20. The tenancy has ended and the security deposit must be disposed of.
-In this case, the security deposit was \$731.25 and was paid on 9-February-2024.
-As the landlord is owed moneys, they may apply the security deposit against the sum owed.
+22. The landlord may apply the security deposit and interest, valued at \$1024.41, against the sum owed.
+23. The tenant shall continue to pay rent at the daily rate of \$44.38/day for each day they remain in the premises past 4-March-2025.